-Cooperating with God to overcome worry will involve many things; caring for your physical health, optimizing your lifestyle, learning to take charge of your thoughts, and practicing standing firmly on God’s side in the controversy between good and evil.
-And without question one of the most powerful tools you can use in this journey is God’s Word.
+Cooperating with God to leave worry behind will involve many things; caring for your physical health, optimizing your lifestyle, learning to take charge of your thoughts, and spending time in God’s presence often.
+And without question one of the most powerful tools you can use to retrain your brain is God’s Word.

-Here are 10 Scriptures for overcoming fear and anxiety to put in your mind and heart, with some brief commentary.
+Here are 10 Scriptures for overcoming fear and anxiety to put in your mind and heart.
 Meditate on these Scriptures, and your mind and emotions will become freer and more positive.

 1. Fear is NOT from God.